Billy-Spearman-WCCI/RaceCarExtension/README.md

           if .withChecking() was called.
         * But normally, one of the nice things about builders is they can be called in any order.
     * **Fluent Pattern** -- Methods which end with `return this;` so that multiple methods can be called on a single object in a single statement.
+Highly related to "functional programming".
+        * Note that the methods don't actually have to end with "return this" ... they just need to return some object upon which further method calls can be made.
 * **Refactoring** -- Simplifying your code without changing its behavior.
     * If you're doing TDD, refactoring can occur anytime: (1) all tests are currently passing, and (2) you've already committed to git.